 Dr Reuben Wong is Jean Monnet Professor in European Integration and Foreign Policy.
 He was First Secretary in the Singapore Embassy in Paris (1995-98), earned an M.Phil from Oxford University, then a Ph.D in International Relations from the LSE in 2003.
 He has written widely on the EU’s foreign policy and relations with ASEAN and China, including “The Europeanization of French Foreign Policy” (Palgrave Macmillan, 2006), and “National and European Foreign Policies” (Routledge, 2011).
 He has held visiting positions at Cambridge University, the LSE, the Stimson Center (Washington DC), and the East Asia Institute (Singapore).
 He is also the Liaison Officer for Antonians (St Antony’s College Oxford alumni) in Singapore and Malaysia.
 Dr Wong speaks French, Chinese and some Spanish.
 A Fulbright scholar (2009), he serves on the Council of the Singapore Institute of International Affairs (SIIA), is an Associate Fellow at the EU Centre and was a Resident Fellow at Temasek Hall NUS (2005 -2010).
 He is an active media commentator on politics, and raises four children to help stem the falling Singaporean birth rate.

-Teck Keong is a Senior Lecturer at the Department of Biological Sciences, Faculty of Science.
+Teck Keong is an Associate Professor at the Department of Biological Sciences, Faculty of Science.
 He has been coordinating and teaching large classes with enrolments of 350 to 800 students per semester for more than 10 years.
 The challenges of effectively managing the teaching and learning of not only a large number but also a large diversity of students every semester had motivated Teck Keong to explore the use of technology in education and to investigate the impact of the utilisation of technology on learning.
 Despite the large enrolments of his classes, Teck Keong seeks to interact with as many of his students as possible and get them enthused about the scientific study of life.
 This desire of his to leave a lasting and positive impact on the lives of his students is also seen in the many long-lasting friendships forged with the residents of King Edward VII Hall during his many years of service as a Resident Fellow there.

 Upon graduation from NUS in 1985, Dr TanLai Yong worked as a doctor in Singapore.
 In 1996, he and his wife, and one year old daughter moved to Yunnan, China, and joined a community development team, working with the poverty affected in remote villages, caring for orphans, disabled children and leprosy affected.In his 15 years on Yunnan, he had to cycle about 30 km daily, create innovative ways to teach health and hygiene to the different Minority Ethnic groups and villages, plan for “surgery camps” for cleft palate babies and other disabled people, and also initiated tree planting (eg walnut) efforts that led to thousands of trees being planted to help raise farm income and also reduce soil erosion.As part of the China National Day celebrations in 2004, Lai Yong was given the Friendship Award for Foreign Experts at the Great Hall of the People in Beijing, an event that was graced by Premier Wen Jia Bao.
 Lai Yong was also given the Singapore International Foundation (SIF Award) presented by Mr. Lee Hsien Loong and the 2005 Singapore MILK Fund (Mainly I Love Kids) Award for Outstanding Youth and Children’s Worker by President Nathan.
 In 2007, the Yunnan Provincial TV Station ran a series on people in Yunnan and the viewers voted Dr Tan Lai Yong as one of the “Good Citizens of Kunming”（昆明好人）Lai Yong has written several books and his first book, “Biting the Bamboo” – Experiences of Work and Life in Yunnan, is in its 5th printing.
 He also wrote the book , “Two Ears But Only One Mouth – Reflections on Wisdom in Rural Yunnan” and “Pilgrims” – A Photo journal of life in a Dai Village in Xishuangbanna ( a joint publication with photographer Andrew Chew).
 He is married to Lay Chin and has 2 teenage children.